v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/enable-mailbox-auditing.md

 > [!NOTE]
 > <sup>\*</sup> Audited by default if auditing is enabled for a mailbox.<br/><br/>  <sup>\*\*</sup> Entries for folder bind actions performed by delegates are consolidated.
 One log entry is generated for individual folder access within a time span of 24 hours.<br/><br/><sup>\*\*\*</sup> An administrator who has been assigned the Full Access permission to a user's mailbox is considered a delegate user.

 If you no longer require certain types of mailbox actions to be audited, you should modify the mailbox's audit logging configuration to disable those actions.
-Existing log entries aren't purged until the 90-day age limit for audit log entries is reached.
+Existing log entries aren't purged until the retention age limit for audit log entries is reached.
+For more information about the retention age for audit log entries, see the "Before you begin" section in [Search the audit log in the Office 365 Security & Compliance Center](search-the-audit-log-in-security-and-compliance.md#before-you-begin).

 ## [More info](#tab/)